Binance boss bullish despite crypto crash

-DUBAI (AFP) - Cryptocurrencies are here to stay and their dramatic recent crash is just part of an economic cycle, Changpeng Zhao, one of crypto's most influential figures, told AFP in an interview on Thursday (Jun 16).
+DUBAI • Cryptocurrencies are here to stay and their dramatic recent crash is just part of an economic cycle, said Mr Zhao Changpeng, one of crypto's most influential figures.

-The China-born Canadian entrepreneur heads Binance, the biggest exchange in the market that boasted US$32 trillion in transactions last year and 120 million customers.
+The China-born Canadian entrepreneur heads Binance, the biggest exchange in the market that boasted US$32 trillion (S$44.4 trillion) in transactions last year and 120 million customers.

-"It does cause worries," Zhao said of a slump that has wiped US$2 trillion from the value of crypto assets in the past 7 months.
+"It does cause worries," Mr Zhao said on Thursday of a slump that has wiped US$2 trillion from the value of crypto assets in the past seven months.
 "But we expect this, it's not unusual, the markets go up and down, stock markets go up and down."

 Casually dressed in a company polo shirt, the 44-year-old, who describes himself as a "normal guy", calmly explained how the firm had weathered a storm that saw others collapse.